Collecting Core Dumps from an Event Broker Service in a Pod in a Customer-Controlled Region

 PubSub+ Cloud deploys event broker services to containers within pods in Kubernetes clusters.
 Because pods are stateless, they lose any information kept within them when Kubernetes destroys them.

-For Customer-Controlled Region, the following procedures configure and deploy a DaemonSet to the nodes in your deployments that save core dump files created in your pods.
+For a Customer-Controlled Region, the procedures in this document configure and deploy a DaemonSet to the nodes in your deployments that save core dump files created in your pods.

 This document explains: